matthewgpetrin/cpe-553/README.md

 ## Notes:
 - Directories not using camelCase or PascalCase are for organization only.
 Their structure is unimportant.
 - My comments will typically begin with a captial letter.
-Those that do not are usually instructions from the instructor.
+Those that do not are instructions from the instructor.
 - I am not official enrolled in the course, so some assignments may be missing.